Non Linear Displacement In 3dsmax

 Figure 2

-Hopefully this will give you some of your own ideas on how to achieve non-linear displacements.
+Hopefully this will give you some of your own ideas on new methods for achieving non-linear displacements.